tytso/xfstests-bld/Documentation/building-rootfs.md

 For kvm-xfstests, a `root_fs.img` disk image file is used as the test VM's root filesystem, while for android-xfstests the tests are run in a chroot directory created by unpacking a file `root_fs.tar.gz`.
-Both types of `root_fs` contain a Debian Jessie root filesystem, some configuration files and test runner scripts, and the `xfstests.tar.gz` unpacked in the `/root` directory.
+Both types of `root_fs` contain a Debian Stretch root filesystem, some configuration files and test runner scripts, and the `xfstests.tar.gz` unpacked in the `/root` directory.